Morawetz/Speech-to-text-data_collection/README.md

   - [Apache Kafka](): To sequentially log streaming data into specific topics
   - [Apache Airflow](): To create,ocherstrate and monitor data workflows
   - [S3 Buckets](): For storing transformed streaming data
+  - [Airflow](): To programmatically author, schedule and monitor workflows.